katerinaziot/PM4Sand_drivers_auto/README.md

 # PM4Sand_driver_auto
-## Scripts that produce multiple PM4Sand drivers for different loading paths, batch files for running them in FLAC, and post-processing codes for plotting
+## Scripts that produce multiple PM4Sand drivers for different loading paths, batch files for running them in FLAC 8.1, and post-processing codes for plotting

 ### Structure